CUAHSI/learning-gitflows-template/course_guide_learners_static.md

 5. Once you add a title and description, click the cog next to the `Reviewers` feature on the right bar and select your course contact as the reviewer from the drop-down menu. **Note - if you do not have the option to add a reviewer, do step 6 and then add the reviewer after.** You may not have the correct permissions to add a reviewer and should reach out to your course contact.
 6. Now you are ready - click "Create pull request"

 You have now successfully created a PR!
 Wait for your PR to be reviewed and merged.
-Once your PR has been merged, close this issue and move on to the next one.
+Once your PR has been merged, start on the next section.

 </details>